panda-re/panda_studio/docs/DEVELOPMENT_GUIDE.md

 ## [panda_agent](../panda_agent)

 This folder contains the back-end PANDA agent.
-It is responsible for actually executing the commands that are sent over grpc in PANDA.
+It is responsible for actually executing the commands that are sent over gRPC in PANDA.
+For example, a certain interaction program may contain a START_RECORDING instruction.
+This instruction is parsed and then sent over gRPC to the PANDA agent, where the instruction will be executed.